pelegrose/MyYelpCamp/README.md

 # MyYelpCamp
- A simple website that is used to rate campsite.
+ A simple website that is used to rate campsites.

 ## Usage
  Download the repo and npm install the dependencies.
 Register in the website and that will allow you